modelica/www.modelica.org/content/events/american2024/_index.md

 ## Call for papers, user presentations and tutorials

-Please see the [Call for Papers](/events/american2024/call2024.md) for details about paper submissions, and the calls for [industrial user presentations](/events/american2024/call2024.md), tutorials, and vendor presentations.
+Please see the [Call for Papers](call2024) for details about paper submissions, and the calls for [industrial user presentations](call2024), tutorials, and vendor presentations.
+Please look at the [author instructions](authors) before submitting.
 The submission deadlines are as follows:

 - May 1, 2024 Submission of full papers